 A: Filling a 40,000 square foot “basement” beneath Portland’s Memorial Coliseum, FrightTown is the Pacific Northwest's biggest, scariest and best-reviewed haunted event, featuring three huge, amazing haunted houses in one location for one price.
-Baron Von Goolo's Museum of Horrors, the top rated madhouse of humor and horror, returns for its fifteenth year in Portland with new scares around every corner; The Witch House pushes you into a conflict between police and a cult of mad demon-worshippers who have unleashed dark powers far beyond their ability to control!; and all new for 2016, we introduce Grimthorne Manor, a descent into gothic horror, teeming with vampires, werewolves and all manner of vengeful spirits!
-Three big haunts, three different nightmares - there's something to scare everyone at FrightTown!
+Baron Von Goolo's Museum of Horrors, the top rated madhouse of humor and horror, returns for its fifteenth year in Portland with new scares around every corner; Grimthorne Manor is a descent into gothic horror, teeming with vampires, werewolves and all manner of vengeful spirits!; and all new for 2017, we introduce Sector 13, a top secret government research facility overrun by bloodthirsty, extraterrestrial mutants!
+Three big haunts, three different nightmares!
+And don’t forget the Buried Alive coffin ride, our supernatural Ghost Gallery and our all new pitch black darkness maze, FEAR THE DARK!
+There's something to scare everyone at FrightTown!

 Q: Where is FrightTown?